 - Growth – Growing the company requires investing in the development of employees

 I highly recommend this book to anyone interested in Employee Engagement.
-Personally I am looking forward to delivering a training course with the author early next month, to bring some of his findings to live!
+Personally, I am looking forward to delivering a training course with the author early next month, to bring some of his findings to life!